Leave-One-Out-, Bootstrap- and Cross-Conformal Anomaly Detectors: Leave-one-out-, Bootstrap- and Cross-Conformal Anomaly Detection

-The originally conceived Jackknife+-after-Bootstrap ($\text{J+aB}_{\text{AD}}$) \cite{Kim2020} is based on the idea of \textit{Jackknife-after-bootstrap} \cite{efron1992} and may analogously be extended by the respective \textit{non-retaining} variant.
-With that, $\text{JaB}_{\text{AD}}$ iteratively samples $k$ overlapping bootstrap samples $B_{1}, B_{2}, ..., B_{K}$ and the complementing set of \textit{out-of-bag} observations $-B_{1}, -B_{2}, ..., -B_{K}$ to fit $K$ scoring functions
+The originally conceived Jackknife$^+$-after-Bootstrap ($\mathrm{J^{+}aB}_{\mathrm{AD}}$) \cite{Kim2020} is based on the idea of Jackknife$^+$-after-Bootstrap \cite{efron1992} and may analogously be extended by the respective non-retaining variant.
+The procedure iteratively draws $K$ bootstrap samples $B_1, B_2, \dots, B_K$ of size $n$ with replacement from $\mathcal{D}$ to fit $K$ scoring functions: